 This island is insanely beautiful and I am still now trying to come to terms with the fact that Daku Island actually exists!
-You’re definitely going to want to add this island-hopping adventure into your Siargao Tour Itinerary!
+You’re definitely going to want to add this island-hopping adventure to your itinerary.

 # GUYAM ISLAND

-The last stop on the Siargao itinerary Island Hopping tour is Guyam Island.
-When I think of the words ‘tropical island’ and ‘paradise’, Guyam Island comes to mind.
+The last stop on the Siargao Island Hopping tour is Guyam Island.
+When I think of the words ‘tropical island’ and ‘paradise’, Guyam Island is the first thing that comes to mind.

 This tiny little island in the middle of the ocean is covered in a miniature coconut palm tree forest and surrounded by glistening white sand and a shallow, rocky reef.
 I mean come one – how is this place even real?

 Full Blog Post → Siargao Island Hopping Tour